-With homemade chili seasoning, kidney beans, and tomatoes, this recipe is the perfect one-pot meal.
-It has that warm and cozy feeling we love to feel on a cold and dreary day.
+This recipe is the perfect one-pot meal with homemade chili seasoning, kidney beans, and tomatoes.
+It has that warm and cozy feeling that is perfect on a cold and dreary day.

 3. Venison Burgers

-I’m not sure there is anything more American than a good ol’ fashion hamburger.
+I’m not sure there is anything more American than a good old-fashioned hamburger.
 This incredible venison burger is the stuff dreams are made of.

 4. Ground Venison Tacos